creek-service/creek-release-test/README.md

        1. `Actions`-> Add a new repository secret called `COVERALLS_REPO_TOKEN`, grabbing the value from Coveralls.io.,
        2. `Dependabot`-> Add the same `COVERALLS_REPO_TOKEN` repository secret here too
 4. Customise the files in the new repo:
-    1. Replace the `multi-module-template` repo name with the name of the new project.
-       Each place is marked with a `ChangeMe` comment.
     2. Replace the [`example`](example) module with the repos first module.
-    3. Replace the `creek.template.module.multi` module name with a suitable module name.
+    3. Replace the `creek.release.test.example` module name with a suitable module name.
        Each place is marked with a `ChangeMe` comment.
     4. Replace this README.md
     5. Commit changes as a PR (so you can test the PR build works!)